seilna/CNN-Units-in-NLP/README.md

 ---

 # Run
-If you want to get the results without running the code, skip these parts and go to [Optional-Full Visualization Results](#optional-full-visualization-results).
+If you want to get the results without running the code, skip these parts and see [Optional-Full Visualization Results](#optional-full-visualization-results).

 ## Prerequisites
 * Python 2.7